 Just in Time: Cap's M.O. from the first movie hasn't changed.
 He manages to take down the Project Insight Helicarriers mere seconds before it becomes too late.

 Knight Templar: HYDRA post-Schmidt (who could charitably be called megalomaniacal) has moved to this, helmed by Arnim Zola.
-Project Insight is the final step, in which HYDRA's enemies will be simultaneously wiped off the map and everyone left standing will fall into line at SHIELD Helicarrier gunpoint.
+Project Insight is the final step in which all of HYDRA's enemies will be simultaneously wiped off the map and everyone left standing will fall into line at S.H.I.E.L.D.
+Helicarrier gunpoint.

 Laser Sight: Sam blackmails Agent Sitwell into lunching with him by threatening to have him killed through this.